shawn11ZX/RestExpress/README.md

 * Issue #122 - Listen on prescribed local IP address.
 * Issue #123 - Routes Exception when using PATCH method.
 * Upgraded to jackson-databind 2.6.0 (from 2.4.2).
+* Minor fixes due to FindBugs report.
+There were 11 easily fixable issues reported by FindBugs: primarily equals(), hashCode() and compareTo() implementations.

 Release 0.11.2 - 26 Jul 2015